 - Being better than our competitors.

-If you’re working on limited resources and budgets, you must be smart and efficient with your approach to cross-channel campaigns in 2021.
+If you’re working on limited resources and budgets, you must be smart and efficient with your approach to cross-channel campaigns.

 So, what is the makeup of a successful cross-channel campaign?